Sparkling Cider Bundt Cake

 While the cake is baking, I make a simple syrup glaze for it.
 This glaze is made by boiling equal parts sparking cider and sugar to make a thick and sweet topping for the cake.
 You take the cake out of the pan while it’s still warm and you brush it all over with the sparkling cider glaze.
 This seeps into the cake, giving it more cider flavor while adding moisture to the cake.

-And then, if all that wasn’t enough, the cake is frosted with a simple sparkling cider icing made with melted butter, powdered sugar, and more cider.
+And then, if all that wasn’t enough, the cake is frosted with a simple sparkling cider frosting, made with melted butter, powdered sugar, and more sparkling cider.
 The result?
-A moist bundt cake that is full to the brim with Sparkling Cider flavor!!
+A moist bundt cake that is full to the brim with sparkling cider flavor!!

 Sparkling Cider Bundt Cake